pravinkarthy/SportDepthCharts/README.md

   ```
   Sent to nfl_depth_chart_queue: {"type":"add_player","playerId":1,"name":"Bob"}
   ```
 - **Effect**: Registers player "Bob" with ID 1.

-No console output by default.
+`Note:` Players "Bob", "Alice" and "Charlie" are already available in the application.
+Not required to be added again.

 ### 2. `"add"`